paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-162-energy-infrastructure.md

 (3) **Report** — Not later than 1 year after November 15, 2021, the Secretary shall submit to Congress a report describing the results of the study.

-**(b) Actions for Increased Access** The Secretary shall facilitate access to the National Laboratories studied under subsection (a) for small and medium manufacturers so that small and medium manufacturers can fully use the high-performance computing resources of the National Laboratories to enhance the manufacturing competitiveness of the United States.
+**(b) Actions for increased access** The Secretary shall facilitate access to the National Laboratories studied under subsection (a) for small and medium manufacturers so that small and medium manufacturers can fully use the high-performance computing resources of the National Laboratories to enhance the manufacturing competitiveness of the United States.

+### Statutory Notes

+#### Wage Rate Requirements
+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see [section 18851 of this title](./chapter-162-energy-infrastructure.md#section-18851).

 <a id="section-18815"></a>